 On the night of April 12, from 6 pm to 6 am there was a Relay for life event at Sapp Field House at UNO.
 At this event, people walk on a track to raise money for cancer research.
-Many people came to the event like moths to a flame. custom essays
+Many people came to the event like moths to a flame. office removals sydney

 At this event, there was many activities such as volleyball, basketball, water pong, zumba, rely, pie throwing, and a bunch of others.
 Our brother, Kyle Bushon, got his head shaved since we raised over $500 with our Fraternity fundraising.